t-karasova/grs-samples-python/tutorial_boosting.md

 To run Python code samples from this tutorial you will need to setup your virtual environment.

-Please use this commands in a terminal:
+Please use these commands in a terminal:
 ```bash
 pip install virtualenv
 ```